Category: painting Subject: woman Mediums: acrylic paints, own technique

 The painting took part in a contemporary art exhibition organized by the UK gallery Broadway Luxury.

-The term “art deco” was created in 1968 by an English art historian Bevis Hillier in reference to the resurgent interest in art decoratif – characteristic trend that prevailed in the years 1909-1939, cultivating luxury and wealth.
+Firstly, the term “art deco” was created in 1968 by an English art historian Bevis Hillier in reference to the resurgent interest in art decoratif – characteristic trend that prevailed in the years 1909-1939, cultivating luxury and wealth.
 Manifested itself in many ways: in painting, graphics, fashion, jewelry, sculpture, textiles, interior design and architecture.
 It represented many design concepts that appeared approx. 1909 in Paris and developed over the next thirty years.

-What distinguishes art deco style is combination of modern styles with artistic finish and richness of the materials used.
+Secondly, what distinguishes art deco style is combination of modern styles with artistic finish and richness of the materials used.
 In addition, art deco is a pastiche of many different styles, sometimes dissonant, which are united by the desire for modernity.
 In fine arts, nothing better brings out the language of art deco, than paintings of Tamara Lempicka.

 “Art Deco Exhibition in Paris in 1925…